aimihat/funcypy/README.md

 4. **James**: Lexer bug fixes and improvements, lexer unit tests, Lexer

 Please see Individual README statements root of Master branch for more details on individual contributions during group phase.

+After the group presentation, we also made changes to allow mutual recursion and included a demo of this as well.